hmrc/ctc-traders-phase5-service-guide/source/documentation/index.md

 ## Message sizes

-CTC Traders API v2.0 supports both small (up to 5MB in size) and large (up to 5MB in size - this limit will later increase to 8MB) messages.
+CTC Traders API v2.0 supports both small (up to 5MB in size) and large (up to 8MB in size) messages.
 You can use the large messages functionality of the API to send both large and small messages, but you cannot use the small messages functionality of the API to send large messages.

 **Note:** The large messages capability applies only to POST endpoints.
 However, all GET endpoints of the API can handle messages of any size.